AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 1. Select the **[!UICONTROL Add brand]** button and choose **[!UICONTROL Add manually]**.
 1. Click **[!UICONTROL Continue]**.

-   You can populate various optional guidelines and imagery to build out your brand.
+   You can populate various optional guidelines and imagery to build out your product.

 1. Click **[!UICONTROL New product name]** and enter a name for the [!DNL Product].
-1. Click into _Description_ and enter a description of this [!DNL Product].
+1. Click into _Description_ and enter a description of this [!DNL product].
 1. Click into _Value proposition_ and enter details about the product's value.
-Click into _Messaging preferences_ and enter messaging details for the [!DNL Product].
+Click into _Messaging preferences_ and enter messaging details for the [!DNL product].
 1. To edit the thumbnail, hover over the image thumbnail and from the Thumbnail actions menu select **[!UICONTROL Edit thumbnail]**.
    1. Upload a new image or remove the existing uploaded image in the _Upload_ tab.
    1. Choose an image from the gallery in the _Gallery_ tab.